Manchukuo Imperial Army: Mongolian Independence Army

 In the early 1930s the Japanese formed a "Mongolian Independence Army" out of ethnic Mongols living in Manchukuo.
 The early source of recruits were mostly bandits and other undesirables, with Japanese advisers having total control over the new force.
 The early army had about 6,000 men in total divided into three armies of 2,000 men each.
 The army, once established, became part of the regular Manchukuoan Army as mainly a cavalry force.
 It later consisted of nine cavalry regiments and waged its own war against bandits independently of the Manchukuoans with some success, also taking part in the 1933 invasion of Rehe.
 In 1938 it was expanded to a size of twelve cavalry regiments, two artillery regiments, two independent mountain batteries and a motorized transport unit.
 Two years later it was completely integrated into the Manchukuoan army and dissolved, though Mongolian units continued to perform well in operations.

 Korean Detachment

 A special Korean detachment was formed in 1937 out of ethnic Koreans by a local businessman who was of Korean descent.
 The Japanese liked the idea as they believed Koreans had no loyalty to the Chinese and would be more dependable.
 All posts were filled in December 1938 and the first class of recruits arrived at a training center in 1939.
 It was initially small and consisted a headquarters, and infantry company and mortar battery, later being expanded with the addition of a second infantry company in 1940.
 The unit saw heavy action against Communist guerrillas and bandits, being regarded by the Japanese as a ruthless and effective unit.
 The detachment came to be known for its brutality and was one of the few puppet units that earned the respect of its Japanese superiors due to its martial spirit.

+Many Koreans were graduates of the Manchukuo Army's Fengtian Military School, starting with its fourth class, where they trained alongside other "Manchurian" (Chinese) cadets, while a separate class existed for Japanese cadets of the Kwantung Army.
+The class of 1937 in particular would become notable for producing many of South Korea's future general officers, and included among its ranks a future Prime Minister, a Chairman of the Joint Chiefs of Staff, a Chief of Staff of the Army, and two Marine Corps Commandants.